-At no time should the system pressure be less than 12 PSIG (83 kPa) (Non-metallic system piping must have an oxygen barrier to be considered a closed loop).
+At no time should the system pressure be less than 12 PSIG.

-A boiler operated with an inlet temperature of less than 140°F (60°C) must have a low temperature bypass to prevent problems with condensation.
-A 1 1/2" LTV Valve Kit may be used.
-Follow the piping diagram in FIG. 4-5 to complete installation.
+A boiler operated with an inlet temperature of less than 140°F (60°C) must have a bypass to prevent problems with condensation.
+A bypass as shown in FIG. 4-5 (see page 33) must be piped into the system at the time of installation.